-- 9.5 It is crucial that planning addresses accessibility to education. - 9.6 Essex County Council is the education authority for Rochford District and produces an annual plan on how education is to be provided within the area School Organisation Plan.
+It is crucial that planning addresses accessibility to education.

+Essex County Council is the education authority for Rochford District and produces an annual plan on how education is to be provided within the area - School Organisation Plan.
 The report includes an analysis of supply and demand for school places within Rochford District.

-Essex County Council also has responsibilities in relation to the provision of childcare facilities and have produced a Childcare Sufficiency Assessment report, which sets out the supply of childcare and parental demand for childcare within Essex. - 9.7 Recent data has demonstrated there is no direct correlation between estimated total population increase and the numbers of pupils in schools (the overall population increase has been largely due to an increase in the numbers of elderly people, with the youth population shrinking).
-However, the demographic for new housing has the potential to be younger than that of the existing population.
-Therefore new development may generate need for new educational facilities in particular locations, even though the overall school age population may not increase. - 9.8 In determining the likely impact on school place supply and demand from future housing allocations it will be necessary to take a more sophisticated approach than purely looking at population projections. - 9.9 Notwithstanding this, the distribution of housing proposed in the Housing section of the Core Strategy makes it clear that new single-form entry primary schools will be required in Rayleigh and Rochford as a minimum.
+Recent data has demonstrated there is no direct correlation between estimated total population increase and the numbers of pupils in schools (the overall population increase has been largely due to an increase in the numbers of elderly people, with the youth population shrinking).

+In determining the likely impact on school place supply and demand from future housing allocations it will be necessary to take a more sophisticated approach than purely looking at population projections.
+It will be more appropriate to look at developments on a case-by-case basis to determine their likely impact upon school place provision.

+Notwithstanding this, the distribution of housing proposed in the Housing section of the Core Strategy makes it clear that new single-form entry primary schools will be required in Rayleigh and Rochford as a minimum.

-- 9.10 At least 1.1 hectares of land within areas allocated for residential development will be required for a primary school in Rayleigh and Rochford.
-In addition, the existing secondary school in Rochford King Edmund School will be allocated the necessary 3 hectares to allow the required expansion to meet additional need.
-Residential development in Hockley is not considered to generate a requirement for any additional significant educational development other than for an additional early years and childcare facility, but the Council will continue to monitor the situation and demand contributions from developers when required. - 9.11 New schools will be developed within new residential areas, delivered through a combination of planning obligations and funding obtained through standard charges on development. - 9.12 As set out in the Transport section of the Core Strategy, new schools will be required to produce a travel plan that demonstrates how use of the private car will be minimised and how safe, direct walking and cycling routes will be provided between new developments and educational facilities.
-Residential developments will also be required to contribute towards school transport where they are in excess of the statutory maximum walking distances from schools. - 9.13 Improvements to, and in some cases expansion of, existing schools will also be necessary.
+At least 1.1 hectares of land within areas allocated for residential development will be required for a primary school in Rayleigh and Rochford.
+In addition, the existing secondary school in Rochford - King Edmund School - will be allocated the necessary 3 hectares to allow the required expansion to meet additional need.
+Residential development in Hockley is not considered to generate a requirement for any additional significant educational development, but the Council will continue to monitor the situation and demand contributions from developers when required.

+New schools will be developed within new residential areas, delivered through a combination of planning obligations and funding obtained through standard charges on development.

+As set out in the Transport section of the Core Strategy, new schools will be required to produce a travel plan that demonstrates how use of the private car will be minimised.

+Improvements to, and in some cases expansion of, existing schools will also be necessary.
 All secondary schools in England will be improved through the Building Schools for the Future (BSF) programme.
 This programme is anticipated to last 15 years and brings together investment in ICT and buildings.
-The aim is to develop 21st Century environments that inspire learners, educators and local communities to become successful life-long learners.
+The aim is to develop 21st century environments that inspire learners, educators and local communities to become successful life-long learners.
 Essex County Council will lead in the implementation of the BSF programme for the county and the District's four secondary schools are included in waves 4-6 of this.
 Rochford District Council will support the development of the BSF programme in the District by supporting the renovation and redevelopment of school premises, including their expansion to increase capacity.